DeskproApps/click-up/SETUP.md

 [![](./docs/assets/setup/clickup-setup-02.png)](/docs/assets/setup/clickup-setup-02.png)

-You'll see a link __"+ Create an App"__, click it to create the App.
+Then navigate to the "ClickUp API" section on the left sidebar.
+Here you'll see a link __"+ Create an App"__, click it to create the App.

 [![](./docs/assets/setup/clickup-setup-03.png)](/docs/assets/setup/clickup-setup-03.png)

 Give the app name - this can be anything, something like "Deskpro App" will do.
-And enter your Deskpro URL in the "Redirect URL(s)" field (You can copy it in the ClickUp settings on the settings tab).
+And enter your Deskpro URL in the "Redirect URL(s)" field (You can copy this from the ClickUp settings tab in this admin drawer in Deskpro).

 [![](./docs/assets/setup/clickup-setup-04.png)](/docs/assets/setup/clickup-setup-04.png)